eastrd/ArchivEye/README.md

   - [x] Spike: PDF Viewer
   - [x] Pagination of search result display
   - [ ] Spike: Search result highlighting
+- Pre-Check Page:
+  - [x] Check if config.ini is present, if not create one and ask user to set up
+  - [ ] If config.ini is present, check if paths appointed exists and required binaries exist

 ### Meta